Nuggets vs. Suns Injury Report Today - April 29

 Nuggets Season Insights

-- The Nuggets' offense has been worse over their last 10 games, putting up 112.4 points a contest compared to the 115.8 they've averaged this season.
+- The Nuggets' offense has been less effective over their last 10 games, putting up 112.4 points a contest compared to the 115.8 they've averaged this season.

 Nuggets vs. Suns Betting Info